SciCatProject/scicat-ingestor/documentation/docs/getting-started.md

                   # defined in ``pyproject.toml``, under ``[project.scripts]`` section.
 ```

+## Configuration

+You can use a json file to configure options.<br>
+There is a template, ``resources/config.sample.json`` you can copy/paste to make your own configuration file.

+!!! tip

+    Once you write your configuration file, you can validate it before using it to start an ingestor.
+    ```bash
+    # It runs `validate_config_file` function in `scicat_configuration` module.
+    scicat_validate_ingestor_config path/to/the/config/file.yml
+    ```

+    It tries building nested configuration dataclasses from the configuration file.<br>
+    It will throw errors if configuration is invalid.

+    !!! note

+        `Ingestor` ignores extra keywords that do not match the configuration dataclass arguments
+        but `validator` throws an error if there are extra keywords that do not match the arguments.

+See [configuration](user-guide/configuration.md) page for more detailed explanation what each option does.

+See [configuration developer-guide](developer-guide/configuration.md) page if you need to add/update any configurations for ingestor.

 ## How to RUN

 All commands have prefix of ``scicat`` so that you can use auto-complete in a terminal.